Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 Your team needs a single intelligence layer accessible in any front-end

-You're ready to move from reactive data movement to proactive buyer engagement
+You are ready to move from reactive data movement to proactive buyer engagement

 Start with ZoomInfo Lite for free or request a demo to see the full platform.

+For many go-to-market teams, this is not an either-or decision.
+Activepieces or Zapier can handle the operational plumbing: syncing records, routing notifications, triggering sequences.
 ZoomInfo provides the intelligence that makes those automations worth running.
 A Zap that pushes a new lead into Salesforce is useful.
 A ZoomInfo-powered workflow that identifies the right 50 accounts from 5,000 prospects, surfaces the buying committee, and drafts outreach based on intent signals and deal patterns changes the outcome.

 The distinction between moving data and understanding data is the difference between automation and intelligence.
 For revenue teams, intelligence wins.